johanneskopton/decision_ui/documentation/installation/macos/README.md

 ## Build the Container Image

-In order to build the container image yourself, you need to download the source code from GitHub:
+To build the container image yourself, you need to download the source code from GitHub:

 ```
 git clone https://github.com/johanneskopton/decision_ui.git